-The attorneys in Ogletree Deakins’ Healthcare Practice Group understand the unique legal challenges facing healthcare industry clients that must balance vital and demanding work with numerous compliance regimes and heavy regulation.
+The attorneys in Ogletree Deakins’ Healthcare Industry Group understand the unique legal challenges facing healthcare industry clients that must balance vital and demanding work with numerous compliance regimes and heavy regulation.
 Throughout the United States and internationally, our attorneys represent well over a thousand healthcare clients, including nonprofit and for-profit hospitals, clinics, rehabilitation facilities, long-term care facilities, and physician organizations.
 Together, these attorneys constitute an integrated international network for the exchange of information about litigation trends, industry changes, and government agency activity, and a ready resource of practical information for all of our healthcare clients.
 The many matters that we handle for healthcare clients involve employment law litigation and counseling, all aspects of traditional labor law, disability access, data protection and privacy issues, employee benefits, workplace safety concerns, and immigration issues.

 Employment Counseling and Litigation